PietroLiuzzo/makepdf/README.md

 #### Bibliography

 The bibliography is compiled from the Zotero EthioStudies Group using both for citations and references the HLZ styles.
 This does not guarantee the correctness of it, please see the relative documentation linked above.

+Other bibliography encoding methods are currently not supported.

 #### Identifies entities (persons, places, works)
 If you use `persName` and `placeName`, these will be made into links and if they do not contain text, they will print out the